-Due to volatile market conditions post Covid, 100% of the Council's Land, Buildings, Community Assets and Surplus Assets have been revalued, ensuring the carrying value does not differ materially from the fair value.
+All of the Council's Land, Buildings, Community Assets and Surplus Assets have been revalued, ensuring the carrying value does not differ materially from the fair value.
 The current asset values used in the accounts are based on valuations provided by Avison Young, Independent Valuers.
 The valuations of assets carried at current value are analysed in the table below.
 This table does not include other items contained within the Council's Asset Register such as Vehicles, Plant and Equipment, Intangible Assets or Assets under Construction as these assets are carried at Depreciated Historical Cost and are not, therefore, subject to revaluation.